Nimo

 Important points to keep in mind

-Nucleotides are the monomers of DNA and contain phosphate, deoxyribose and a base.
+Nucleotides are the monomers of DNA, containing phosphate, deoxyribose, and a base.

-Amino acids are the monomers of proteins and contain an amino group, carboxyl group and R group.
+Amino acids are the monomers of proteins, containing an amino group, carboxyl group, and R group.

 Glucose is the monosaccharide monomer for both starch and cellulose.